Time your Exits with Average True Range (ATR) Trailing Stops

 ATR Trailing Stops Evaluation

 Average True Range Trailing stops are far more volatile than stops based on moving averages and are prone to whipsaw you in and out of positions except where there is a strong trend.
-That is why it is important to use a trend filter.
-Average True Range Trailing stops are more adaptive to varying market conditions than Percentage Trailing Stops, but achieve similar results when applied to stocks that have been filtered for a strong trend.
+That is why it is essential to use a trend filter.
+Average True Range Trailing stops are more adaptive to varying market conditions than Percentage Trailing Stops but achieve similar results when applied to stocks that have been filtered for a strong trend.

 RJ/CRB Index with ATR and Percentage trailing stops